 Breastfeeding is healthiest in all aspects.
 Not only it is nutritionally healthy food for babies, but it also reduces the risk of SIDS (sudden infant death syndrome), reduces the risk of infections, allergens, or concerning health conditions.

 Breastfeeding gives moms an altogether different perspective.
 Your breasts are nurturing a child is an incredibly beautiful experience for moms.

-Although mother feed is the healthiest food for baby, however, it should not take a toll on your mental and physical health.
+Although mother feed is the healthiest food for a baby, however, it should not take a toll on your mental and physical health.